Kuban Borscht with Pork Broth

 8. Step 8:

-Chop the lard and peel the garlic.
-Then grind everything in a mortar.
-If there is no mortar, then you can cut it very finely with a knife.
-Add everything to the borscht.
+Chop the lard and peel the garlic, then grind them together in a mortar (or mince very finely with a knife).
+Stir this into the borscht.

 9. Step 9: